Keyser's Pills

 Keyser's Pills were an 18th-century patent medicine used to treat syphilis.
-It contained contained significant amount of mercury in the form of mercuric oxide and acetic acid.
+It contained a significant amount of mercury in the form of mercuric oxide and acetic acid.
 Marketed by a French military doctor Jean Keyser, these pills became a standard, albeit controversial, treatment for the venereal disease in various parts of Europe and the American colonies.
 Keyser's Pills often led to severe adverse reactions, including intense gastrointestinal distress and mouth ulcers, causing them to fall out of favor within a few years.

 History

 Keyser's Pills were introduced in mid-18th century by a French military doctor Jean Keyser.
 It was swiftly adopted by French military medical services in the 1750s as a treatment for syphilis, and also appeared in the other European countries and American colonies during the 1760s and 1770s.
 It was later marketed in civilian apothecaries, featuring print advertising techniques to assert legitimacy.
 Simon-Nicholas Henri Linguet's French novel La Cacomonade also referenced the "dragées de Keyser".